 12. Schedule an Energy Audit

 If you’re serious about cutting down on heating costs, consider scheduling an energy audit.
-An energy audit will identify areas where your home is losing heat and where you can make improvements to improve energy efficiency.
+An energy audit will identify areas where your home is losing heat and where you can make improvements to improve efficiency.

 Many energy audits are affordable, and they offer personalized recommendations that can help you reduce your energy bills long-term.
 With these tips and guidance from an expert, you’ll find even more ways to save on heating and cooling throughout the year.